Rickmsd/namemaker/README.md

 You can also ban certain words from appearing in the names returned by `make_name`.
 See the section “Banning words”.

-If `make_name` fails to come up with a valid name, it's usually the result of one or more of the following reasons:
+If `make_name` fails to come up with a valid name, it's usually because of one or more of the following reasons:

 * There are too few names in the training data, and `exclude_real_names = True`.
 If there isn't enough variety in the possible letter combinations, a Markov chain may only be able to make names that are already in the training data.
-* There are a lot of names in the NameSet's history, and `exclude_history = True`.
-Try calling `NameSet.clear_history`.
 * Your `validation_func` is too restrictive.
 * Your set of banned words is too restrictive.
 See below for more info.
+* There are a lot of names in the NameSet's history, and `exclude_history = True`.
+This is not very likely, as a NameSet with a reasonable amount of training data can generate over 10 unique names per training name.
+Example: At 277 names, `Greek mythology.txt` is the shortest built-in training data file, and it can generate about 3800 names (with default settings) before failing from a full history.

 # Banning words
 It is possible to ban certain words from appearing in the names made by namemaker.
 The namemaker module has a global set of banned words, which is empty by default.
 You can set the banned words or add words to the banned word set with the `set_banned_words` or `add_banned_words` functions.  `get_banned_words` lets you check your banned words.
 Banned words are not case sensitive, and no name that contains a banned word will be returned by `NameSet.make_name`.